 Under Minnesota law, malnutrition and related weight loss can support civil claims for neglect.

-Signs of Sexual Abuse in Elderly Residents
+Signs of Sexual Abuse in Nursing Homes

 - Bruising in private areas or torn clothing should never be ignored.